Mico27/gbs-ConfigLoadSavePlugin/README.md

 **Event ID:** `EVENT_SAVE_CONFIG`
 **Groups:** Save Data, Variables

-Compile-time event that generates the `save_points.c` and `save_points.h` asset files defining which variables are included in the save structure.
-Produces no runtime bytecode.
+Build-time event that defines which variables are included in the save structure.
+Produces no runtime code.

 | Field | Type | Default | Description |
 |---|---|---|---|